Defining Self-WorthBy Dr. Margaret Paul

 The problem is, we forgot that we actually chose to believe in our core shame; many of us now operate out of our core shame as if it is who we are.
 When we believe we are inherently defective, we then have to hide our real self, our essence, and try to become what we think we need to be, to be acceptable.
 The wounded self takes over and loses touch with our core Self - who we really are.
 We are stuck defining ourselves through our looks and performance, and we are stuck suffering the anxiety that comes from being so vulnerable to others’ disapproval.

 When we move into the intent to learn, one of the things we need to learn about is who we really are.
 However, we can't know this through our mind’s eyes - the eyes of our wounded self who is filled with false beliefs.
 We can know who we truly are only through the eyes of Truth, the eyes of Spirit.

-When we look at ourselves through the eyes of Truth, we can begin to move beyond defining our worth externally, and learn to see who we are internally.
+When we look at ourselves through the eyes of Truth, we can begin to move beyond defining our self-worth externally, and learn to see who we are internally.

-In relationships, when we make another responsible for defining our worth, we will then try to control how that person feels about us.
+In relationships, when we make another responsible for defining our self-worth, we will then try to control how that person feels about us.
 This creates many problems in relationships, since we are trying to get love, rather than share love.
-Only when we accept the responsibility of defining our own worth and learn to be loving to ourselves, will we have love to share with others.
+Only when we accept the responsibility of defining our own self-worth and learn to be loving to ourselves, will we have love to share with others.